 They can also enroll for Priority Pass Select airport lounge access and receive a statement credit of up to $100 for Global Entry once every 4.5 years (or $85 for TSA PreCheck once every 5 years).
 Finally, cardholders receive automatic Marriott Bonvoy Gold status, a whole level above what the Boundless offers, although they also get 15 elite night credits toward earning a higher status, just as with the Boundless.

 On the other side of the spectrum, the Marriott Bonvoy Bold might be the best choice for budget-conscious travelers looking for a travel rewards card with no annual fee that still accumulates points at a steady pace.
-The card is currently offering 30,000 bonus points after spending $1,000 in the first three months.
 It earns three points per dollar on Marriott purchases and two points per dollar on other travel purchases, then one per dollar on everything else.
 Cardholders get 15 nights of elite credit each year, too, but no annual free reward night.

 Whether you’re a loyal Marriott guest, or just someone looking to build up a points balance toward future stays, the Marriott Bonvoy Boundless is an excellent and well-priced choice to work toward award nights and enjoy elite status to boot.
 Its annual free reward night alone is probably worth getting and keeping the card since it can be worth hundreds of dollars per year.
 Add the card’s automatic elite status and you’ll enjoy the free travel you earn with the card even more.